-In 2009, the Company implemented a new long-term incentive program (the "2009 LTIP").
-Similar to the program followed from 2005 through 2007, the Company's 2009 LTIP has two elements: Service RSUs and Performance RSUs.
-Under the 2009 LTIP, Service RSUs make up one-third of the total long-term incentive value that the Company grants to its Executives and Performance RSUs make up two-thirds of such total value.
-The proportion of Performance RSUs granted was increased from 50% of the total grant to two-thirds of the total grant under the 2009 LTIP in order to tie a larger percentage of the Executives' compensation to Company performance.
+The Company's long-term incentive program has two elements: Service RSUs and Performance RSUs.
+Service RSUs make up one-third of the total long-term incentive value that the Company grants to its Executives and Performance RSUs make up two-thirds of such total value.
+The proportion of Performance RSUs granted is two-thirds of the total grant under the long-term incentive program in order to tie a larger percentage of the Executives' compensation to Company performance.
 Both Service RSU and Performance RSU grants are intended to retain Executives during a multi-year vesting period, align the long-term interests of Executives with our stockholders and provide cash and stock compensation.

 Service RSUs represent the right to receive one share of the Company's common stock for each vested Service RSU granted.
-The Performance RSUs represent the right for each Executive to earn from 0% to 150% of his or her target award based upon the Company's achievement of specific performance goals established each year for a three-year performance period.
-At the end of the three-year performance period, the results for each year are averaged to determine the overall number of Performance RSUs earned.
-Both Service RSUs and Performance RSUs are payable one-third in cash and two-thirds in shares of the Company's common stock, to facilitate payment of income taxes incurred on the payout of RSUs.
+The Performance RSUs represent the right for each Executive to earn from 0% to 150% of his or her target award based upon the Company's achievement of specific performance goals established for a three year performance period.
+For the grants made in 2010, at the end of the three-year performance period, the results for each year are averaged to determine the overall number of Performance RSUs earned.
+For the grants made in 2011, the Company uses the results for the entire three-year performance period to determine the overall number of Performance RSUs earned.
+Service RSUs and Performance RSUs granted in 2010 are payable one-third in cash and two-thirds in shares of the Company's common stock, while Service RSUs and Performance RSUs granted in 2011 are payable solely in shares of the Company's common stock.

-Service RSUs and Performance RSUs granted under the 2009 LTIP generally vest in full on the third anniversary of the date of grant (assuming the Executive has continued in his or her employment by the Company through such date).
-Upon death, disability, Retirement (as defined in the grant agreement) or involuntary termination without cause, a proportion of the RSUs vest equal to the number of full years completed between the grant date and the date employment ceases divided by three.
-In the event of a change of control (as defined in the 2004 Stock and Incentive Compensation Plan (the "2004 Plan")), all Service RSUs and earned Performance RSUs vest in full.
+Service RSUs and Performance RSUs granted under the long-term incentive program generally vest in full on the third anniversary of the date of grant (assuming the Executive has continued in his or her employment by the Company through such date).
+Upon death, disability, Retirement (as defined in the grant agreement) or involuntary termination without cause, a proportion of the RSUs equal to the number of full years completed between the grant date and the date employment ceases divided by three vests.
+In the event of a change of control (as defined in the Graphic Packaging Holding Company Amended and Restated 2004 Stock and Incentive Compensation Plan (the "2004 Plan")), all Service RSUs and earned Performance RSUs vest in full.
 The number of Performance RSUs considered earned in the event of a change of control is determined based on actual performance for completed years and assumed target performance for any incomplete years of the performance period.

-2009 Grants.
-In March 2009, the Company granted both Service RSUs and Performance RSUs to each Executive under the 2009 LTIP.
+2011 Grants.
+In February 2011, the Company granted both Service RSUs and Performance RSUs to each Executive under the long-term incentive program.
 The total number of RSUs granted was set based on a value delivered as a percentage of salary formula.
-For the Performance RSUs, the 2009 performance goals were (i) achievement of a leverage ratio of 5.17; (ii) achievement of integration savings of \$88 million; and (iii) improvement in the culture of the Company as evidenced by an average of 20 points of improvement in the Mission and Involvement quadrants of the Dennison Culture Model.
-Each of such performance goals is weighted in the calculation of the Company's annual achievement at 70%, 20% and 10%, respectively.
-The Company achieved performance resulting in eligibility for an award at 144% of target for 2009.
+For the Performance RSUs, the performance goals are (i) achievement of Earnings before Income Taxes, Depreciation and Amortization ("EBITDA") and Return on Invested Capital.
+Each performance goal is weighted in the calculation of the Company's annual achievement at 50%.

-Welfare Benefit Plans
+Health and Welfare Benefit Plans